Skip to content

 Here is how the two platforms compare on the features that matter most.

 Function Health: $365/year for two comprehensive draws covering over 100 biomarkers.
-Clinician-reviewed notes are included for each draw and biological age is calculated from blood biomarkers at no extra cost byt here is no DNA testing.
+Plus, as a reader of Heal Nourish Grow, you receive $25 off your membership with this link.
+Clinician-reviewed notes are included for each draw and biological age is calculated from blood biomarkers at no extra cost but here is no DNA testing.
 Access to Functions's new AI health coach is included.
 Function offers wearable integration with several platforms.
 Add-ons available include Galleri cancer screening, ApoE, Omega panel, and others.

 InsideTracker: $149/year membership for platform access, then blood tests are purchased separately ($589 for Ultimate with up to 54 biomarkers).
 DNA testing is available at $249 for one-time dra.
 The InnerAge biological age is a $99 add-on per calculation.
 Inside has wearable integration with Oura, Apple Health, Fitbit, and Garmin.
 There are also category-specific tests available ranging from $99 to $149 each.